menu

 Orange Beach is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Orange Beach are very well educated compared to the average community in the nation: 39.51% of adults in Orange Beach have a bachelor's degree or even advanced degree.
+The education level of Orange Beach citizens is very high relative to the national average among all cities (21.84%): 39.51% of adults in Orange Beach have a bachelor's degree or even advanced degree.

 The per capita income in Orange Beach in 2018 was $55,485, which is wealthy relative to Alabama and the nation.
 This equates to an annual income of $221,940 for a family of four.